 IRS Combats Identity Theft and Refund Fraud on Many Fronts

-Stopping identity theft and refund fraud is a top priority for the IRS.
-The agency’s work on identity theft and refund fraud continues to grow, touching nearly every part of the organization.
-For the 2013 filing season, the IRS has expanded these efforts to better protect taxpayers and help victims.
+Stopping identity theft and refund fraud is a top priority for the Internal Revenue Service.
+For the 2015 filing season, the IRS continues to expand these efforts to better protect taxpayers and help victims.

 Refund Fraud Detection and Prevention